Standard monomials of $1$-skeleton ideals of multigraphs: Characterizing subgraphs of

-\begin{proof} First suppose that $G$ is an essentially connected subgraph of the complete multigraph $K_{n+1}^{a,1}$ such that $\K(R_n/\M_G^{(1)})=\det\widetilde Q_G$.
-We proceed in same line as in Discussion \ref{discussion 2.9}.
+\begin{proof} First suppose that $G$ is a subgraph of the complete multigraph $K_{n+1}^{a,1}$ such that $G$ is maximally connected and $\K(R_n/\M_G^{(1)})=\det\widetilde Q_G$.
+We proceed in the same line as in Discussion \ref{discussion 2.9}.
 Suppose $\widetilde G$ is the induced subgraph $G_{\{1,\ldots ,n\}}$ of $G$.
 We find two vertices in $\widetilde G$ such that there is an edge between them and rename these two vertices as $1$ and $2$.
 Now find another vertex (if it exists) which has edges connecting both $1$ and $2$.
 Rename the new vertex as $3$ and continue this way to find a maximal clique on the vertex set say $\{1,2,\ldots ,r\}$ for $r\leq n$.
-The truncated signless Laplace matrix of $G$ will be of the form
+The truncated signless Laplacian of $G$ will be of the form